Pak Lab

 Our research involves the investigation of:

-Thermodynamic and kinetic control over (bio)macromolecular assemblies through modification of molecular building blocks (e.g. proteins) and environmental factors
+Thermodynamic and kinetic control over (bio/synthetic)macromolecular assemblies through modification of molecular building blocks (e.g. proteins or polymers) and environmental factors

-Fundamental structure-dynamics-function relationships in biological systems to inspire emergent biomaterial properties or to identify novel biomedical strategies
+Fundamental structure-dynamics-function relationships in biological and soft matter systems to inspire emergent material properties or to identify novel technological strategies

-Multiscale computational algorithms (e.g. coarse-graining) to enable biomolecular simulations that require time and length scales inaccessible to atomic-resolution simulations
+Multiscale computational algorithms (e.g. coarse-graining) to enable macromolecular simulations that require time and length scales inaccessible to atomic-resolution simulations

 image